benalbrecht/stalwart_apppasswords/README.md

 ### "Could not connect to mail server"

-- Verify `stalwart_api_url` is correct and accessible from Roundcube server
+- Verify `stalwart_url` is correct and accessible from Roundcube server
 - Check firewall rules between Roundcube and Stalwart

 ### Plugin doesn't appear in Settings